TWG-ABI/ABI-Training/week2/human-genomics/short-read-snv-analysis/variant-calling-brca1-tutorial.md

 ## Overview

-The pipeline below is the standard GATK germline short-variant workflow.
+The pipeline below is a GATK-based germline short-variant workflow.
 Each sample is processed independently up to the per-sample **GVCF**; the cohort is then jointly genotyped so that every sample is genotyped at every variant site discovered in any sample.

+> For a full background on the Genome Analysis Toolkit, please refer to the [GATK Best Practices](https://gatk.broadinstitute.org/hc/en-us/sections/360007226651-Best-Practices-Workflows).

 ```mermaid
 flowchart TD